 For Paolo and Elizabeth, the tradition itself is reason enough: a unique venue for gathering their wide assortment of friends, including local Italian expats such as Sergio Fedelini, Vice-President of the Mediterranean Shipping Company and Honorary Consul of Italy.
 They’ve gathered as many as thirty people around their table(s) before, of all religious and political and cultural persuasions.
 Despite the religious origins of the meal, what matters here is friendship, appetite, and thirst—thirst for fine Italian wines and for great conversation.

 I find myself in the middle of a lively cross-table debate about global warming when Paolo serves me a steaming bowl of spaghetti al vongole, a deceptively simple dish of clams over pasta, flavored with nothing but garlic, fresh Italian parsley, and a kick of red chili flakes.
-The dish is remarkable for everything it is NOT (not oversauced, not overspiced, the noodles not overcooked), allowing the nuances of the clams and pasta to really shine and reminding me of how good pasta is in Italy.
+The dish is remarkable for everything it is not (oversauced, overspiced, or overcooked), allowing the nuances of the clams and pasta to really shine and reminding me of how good pasta is in Italy.
 Why is that?
 Paolo says it’s all about sugar, or lack of it.
 “Americans add sugar to everything!
 Even their pasta.
 Even Barilla [an Italian company] adds sugar to the pasta it ships to America to please the American palate.”
 Paolo is an Italian pasta snob, no apologies.
 He gets his dried pastas direct from Italy.
 His cupboards are overflowing with packages of Pastificia Marella, his favorite artisanal family-owned pasta factory in Southern Italy.
-He imports it by the armful alongside his shipments of Italian-made cones and espresso for his gelato stores, but you can order it through a wonderful American company called Italian Harvest (italianharvest.com) that imports artisanal foods from under-represented regions of Italy.
+He imports it by the armful alongside his shipments of Italian-made cones and espresso for his gelato stores, but you can order it through a wonderful American company called Italian Harvest that imports artisanal foods from under-represented regions of Italy.

 Paolo has been described as “wild-eyed,” “Wonka-esque.”
 You may have seen him greeting you on TV screens at the airport where he beckons you to come taste his authentic Italian gelato or darting around town in his European “smart car” with its slogan “Follow Me to Italy!”
 His dark, angular features, wavy locks, and aquiline nose remind me of certain Early Italian Renaissance portraits, such as Bellini or Botticelli, except that Paolo himself could never have sat still long enough to be painted.
 He’s more like a circus character in a Fellini movie.
 He is so energetic that he can’t even handle his own brand of espresso—one sip would launch him into the stratosphere.
 It was that energy that propelled him from the canal-lined streets of Treviso, Italy, just outside Venice, and into the port city of Charleston.